-For the years ended December 31, 2021 and 2020, the financial statements of certain investees accounted for using equity method were audited by other independent auditors whose reports thereon have been furnished to us, and our opinion expressed herein, is based solely on the audit reports of the other independent auditors.
-The balance of these investments accounted for using equity method amounted to NT\$88,867 thousand and NT\$62,925 thousand, constituting 6.66% and 4.83% of the consolidated total assets as of December 31, 2021 and 2020, respectively, and total comprehensive income amounted to NT\$25,588 thousand and NT\$14,621 thousand, constituting 21.67% and 15.72% of the consolidated total comprehensive income for the years then ended, respectively.
+We did not audit the financial statements of certain investments accounted for under the equity method which were audited by other auditors.
+Therefore, our opinion expressed herein, insofar as it relates to the amounts included in respect of these associates, is based solely on the reports of the other auditors.
+The balance of these investments accounted for under the equity method amounted to NT\$123,734 thousand and NT\$88,867 thousand, constituting 8.79% and 6.66% of the total assets as at December 31, 2022 and 2021, respectively, and the comprehensive income recognised from associates and joint ventures accounted for under the equity method amounted to NT\$28,463 thousand and NT\$25,588 thousand, constituting 19.18% and 21.67% of the total comprehensive income for the years then ended, respectively.